 This will result in the closure of its cabin crew base in Dublin.

-BMI says the move is needed as it continues to focus on returning to profitability against what it called the persistent challenges and downturn facing the global aviation industry and the sustained UK recession.
+BMI says the move is needed as it battles 'the persistent challenges and downturn facing the global aviation industry and the sustained UK recession'.

 The airline says it has started talks with staff and union representatives with a view to minimising job losses where possible.